-The Action Plan has among its objectives a further integration of Israel into European policies and programmes.
 The legal basis for the EU's relations with Israel is the EU-Israel Association Agreement.
-The EU-Israel Association Committee met on 2 May 2012, and the Association Council on 24 July 2012, during which the EU and the State of Israel finalised the identification of new areas for cooperation - 60 concrete activities in over 15 specific fields.
+The EU-Israel Association Committee last met on 2 May 2012, and the Association Council on 24 July 2012, during which the EU and the State of Israel identified60 concrete activities for cooperation in over 15 specific fields.

-The means to implement these activities are manifold - including direct participation of Israel in EU programmes such as EU's Seventh Framework Programme for Research (FP7) and Horizon2020, participation in regional programmes (e.g. Cross Border Co-operation, Euromed Youth, Erasmus +), co-operation with EU Agencies and etc.
+The means to implement these activities are manifold - including direct participation of Israel in EU programmes such as Horizon2020, participation in regional programmes (e.g. Cross Border Co-operation Med and Erasmus +) or co-operation with EU Agencies.

-The implementation of institutional twinning projects has proven to be successful in Israel so far.
+The implementation of institutional twinning projects has proven to be very successful in Israel.
 Technical assistance through TAIEX2 is equally valued by Israel and is used for targeted exchanges of public expertise.